Updated May 2018

 I’m going to begin this section with one word: go.
 I’ll be honest in saying that The Delaware wasn’t even on my radar until one day when we found ourselves in the area and looking for a bite to eat.
 We came across The Delaware on a list of must-try restaurants in Buffalo and figured we’d give it a try…and we were really happy we did.
 The rest is history.

 The best thing about gastropubs is that they take tried and true pub fare to the next level.
 If you’ve ever been to Water Street Landing you know what we’re talking about, and since both The Delaware and Water Street Landing are owned by the same people you can be sure that the food is nothing short of WOW-inducing.
 For lunch and dinner The Delaware features new spins on old favorites.
-Their appetizers include Deviled Eggs ($4.25), Pub Style Mussels ($12.50), Smoked Gouda Rarebit ($7.25), Artichoke & Asiago Fritters ($8), and Fried Calamari which comes with a cilantro-lime sauce ($10).
-Their “Broth and Greens” section includes soups such as Tomato ($4.25) and French Onion Soup Gratinee ($5.50) and a variety of salads like their Smoked Wedge ($5.50) and Delaware Salad ($9.50, $13.50 with chicken).
-They also have Grilled Flatbreads, Sandwiches, and Burgers that give interested parties many options to enjoy like their Baked Tomato flatbread ($11), Hand Cut Pastrami Reuben ($9.25), or Pretzelweck burger ($9.75).
-Last but certainly not least their entrees include Chicken Paillard ($15.75), Grilled Cauliflower Steak ($14), and Chicken Rigatoni with fava beans and kale ($15).
+Their appetizers include Deviled Eggs, Tot Poutine, Asparagus Fries, Artichoke & Asiago Fritters, and Fried Calamari which comes with a cilantro-lime sauce.
+Then there’s soups such as Tomato and French Onion Soup Gratinee and a variety of salads like their Smoked Wedge and Delaware Salad.
+They also have Grilled Flatbreads, Sandwiches, and Burgers that give interested parties many options to enjoy like their B.L.A.S.T., Hand Cut Pastrami Reuben, or Pretzelweck burger.
+Something that’s super unique to The Delaware is their extensive grain bowl mix-n-match options WITH OVER *90* POSSIBLE COMBINATIONS, and don’t get us started on the mini beignets for dessert!(!!!)
+Last but certainly not least their entrees include Chicken Paillard, Grilled Smoked Gouda Mac-n-Cheese, and my personal fav – Everything Crusted Salmon.
 We know, it’s a lot to absorb all at once.
 Take your time.

 When we pulled up to The Delaware we were a bit confused at our surroundings; there were houses down every block, a Len-Co Lumber across the street, and a Monroe Muffler next-door.
 But once we were inside we were in awe at how cool the space was – hardwood floors and tables, exposed pipes and industrial-esque accents, we were actually ooh-ing and ahh-ing.
 We went during lunchtime and were seated right away.
 There were a good amount of patrons there so you knew you were at a good place but it wasn’t too crowded, the Goldilocks of occupancy if you will.
 When we received our menus the ooh-ing and ahh-ing continued as we stated how we wanted every item they offered out loud.
 But alas, our stomachs are only so big ( ).
 Here’s what we ordered: